-Want to increase the performance of your website, but not sure what to improve?
+Want to improve your website performance, but not sure what improvements will work best?

-A/B testing is the comparison of two or more pages or variations on your website to find which one performs better for increasing one of your major goals (usually increasing sales, leads or click-through rate).
+A/B testing is the comparison of two or more pages or variations on your website to find which performs better for increasing one of your major goals (e.g. increasing sales, leads or click-through rate).

 As shown in the example below, homepage A would be the current version and homepage B would have proposed improvements, like better headline, imagery, benefits and call-to-action button.

 Ultimately A/B testing enables you to improve your website so that it converts a higher percentage of visitors into sales or leads (known as your conversion rate).

 And the higher your conversion rate, the more revenue you make on your website, and the more profitable it is – everyone wants that, right?